-Glenville State College is obligated to make accommodations only to the known limitations of an otherwise qualified student with a disability.
+Glenville State University is obligated to make accommodations only to the known limitations of an otherwise qualified student with a disability.
 It is the student's responsibility to notify the Accommodations and Accessibility Counselor of disabling conditions and to request accommodations.

 The procedure for doing so is as follows: